cymhellfire/cymhellfire.github.io/_posts/2022-04-17-TGuardValue.md

 TGuardValue[^OfficialDoc] is a helper struct that can ensure a variable restores its previous value when leaving current scope.

 ## Implementation
-TGuardValue is simply backup the original value of input variable, and set this value back when destructor execute.
+TGuardValue simply backup the original value of input variable, and set this value back when its destructor execute.
 Following shows the source code:
 ```
  @line:279